Sisscoi/NOSTROMO/README.md

 ```
 # The CLI:

-A pretty CLI (Command Line Interface) is here to help you to manage your tests.
+A pretty CLI (Command Line Interface) is here to help you to manage your tests and allow you to see easily the impact of your actions.

 The commands list:
 * 1 - display the stack's representation (ascii)